bitpay/bitcore/README.md

 To get community assistance and ask for help with implementation questions, please use our [community forums](http://bitpaylabs.com/c/bitcore).

-## Ecosystem
+## Modules
 This module provides bitcoin's core features.
-Other features and protocol extensions are builed into separate modules.
+Other features and protocol extensions are built into separate modules.
 Below a list of official bitcore submodules:

 Module | Version | Building | Coverage
 -------|---------|----------|---------